On with the show

 On the night of 14 January 2011, the Rex had over one metre of water flow through the building.
 Flooring, carpet, wiring, the piano, the stage and the seating were all badly damaged.
 While the giant clean up efforts were under way, Scouts Victoria got involved and tried to revive community spirits with the running of a free movie screening powered by generators.

 The shadowboard outside the theatre read “The Rex will Rebound” and renovations began in August 2011.
 Support from multiple sources began to provide hope for getting the Rex theatre back up and running, with new improvements to boot.
-FRRR hosted a Donation Account for the project, providing administration and a channel through which funding could be collected.
+FRRR hosted a Not-for-Profit Fundaising Account (formerly known as a Donation Account) for the project, providing administration and a channel through which funding could be collected.

 Adjoining shops were turned into a candy bar and a tiny gallery and gathering area.
 An all access lift was installed to facilitate entry for disabled patrons.
 One of the theatre’s most eye-catching features – the stunning waterfall stage curtain, has been replaced, along with new wall-mounted lighting brackets – “…a finishing touch which draws the internal space together and heightens the sense of anticipation of what the theatre is about to present” (Ken Jones).
 Both aesthetics and practicalities were taken on board for this final aspect, with the upward lift of the curtain complimenting the vertical lines of the auditorium and removing it from potential threat in the event of future flooding.